jirayrva/SalesDashboard/README.md

 make down
 ```

+The only valid routes are

+- `/Dashbaord/RangeData/yyyy-mm-dd/yyyy-mm-dd`: sales data `from/to`
+- `/Dashbaord/RangeData/yyyy-mm-dd` : no `to` date, defaulting to today
+- `/Dashbaord/RangeData` : no `from/to` dates, defaulting for the last x days (x is configurable but defaulting to 30 days)

 P.S: All scripts are tested on Linux.
-Inn theory, they should run on other platforms but they are not tested.
+In theory, they should run on other platforms but they are not tested.